sirkuttin/totp/README.md

 ## How does it work?

-Directly from the app, you can scan a QR code by using the device camera, or upload/drop a screenshot of a QR code if that's more convenient for you.
-If you already have a plaintext TOTP secret, you can just paste it in the password field and submit the form.

-This will trigger what will look to your password manager like a login form submission, where only a password was submitted, so it will usually prompt you to save the password for that website, including the option to add an username.

-I suggest putting a meaningful value as the username, to remember what service this TOTP secret is for.
+Put in a plaintext TOTP secret and in the name field put int a good name for the service and submit the form.

+Putting in a meaningful value as the username will be useful for your password vault. this is especially true for when setting up MFA for multiple services using this website.

 At that point, the app will generate a one-time password matching the secret that was just added, and copy it to clipboard.